 Once Vietnam was united under the Hanoi government in the mid-1970s, and the new leadership spent more energy in pursuing good relations with the Soviet Union than maintaining its ties with Beijing, the Chinese friendship evaporated.
 The former staunch ally and comrade-in-arms had turned into an enemy.
 This became even clearer when Vietnam turned against Chinese allies such as the Cambodians.
 But the Chinese indignation about the treatment of their Indochinese allies by Vietnam after the defeat of the US was never turned into a propaganda campaign.
 As a result, it never merited the publication of posters.

-Surprisingly, when the PRC embarked on a punitive expedition against Vietnam in 1979, no propaganda poster materials were released to drum up popular support for this initiative, nor were the Vietnamese, or their activities elsewhere in Indo-China, criticized.
+Surprisingly, when the PRC embarked on a punitive expedition against Vietnam in 1979, the so-called "Self-Defensive Counterattack against Vietnam", no propaganda poster materials were released to drum up popular support for this initiative, nor were the Vietnamese, or their activities elsewhere in Indo-China, criticized.
 The same applies to the recurring border clashes that took place during most of the 1980s.

 The people of Vietnam will triumph!
 The U.S. aggressors will be defeated!
 (Beijing: Foreign Languages Press, 1966)